 He was born in Florence and learned his trades there. later on in life, he moved to Rome and also traveled to France before spending the remainder of his life in his hometown.
 He is considered to be one of the greatest and most versatile artists of Mannerism and created multiple world-famous artworks.

-Tintoretto (1518-1594) was one of the 3 great masters of the Venetian School together with Titian and Veronese. he was a painter who was famously known for the incredible speed in which he painted, something that earned him the nickname “Il Furioso,” which translates to”The Furious.“
+Tintoretto (1518-1594) was one of the 3 great masters of the Venetian School together with Titian and Veronese. he was a painter who was famously known for the incredible speed with which he painted, something that earned him the nickname “Il Furioso,” which translates to”The Furious.“

 His work was a prime example of the Mannerist movement. he used extravagant muscular figures, wasn’t afraid to turn the scenes he depicted into dramatic spectacles, and used a strong sense of perspective to emphasize this.
 He was both admired and criticized for these qualities.